aliraza5101/Student-Performance-Analyzer-Console-Based/README.md

 * **Instructor:** Professor Dr. Wajid Arshad Abbasi

 ---
-*Developed as part of Assignment #01 for the Analysis of Algorithms/Programming module.*
+*Developed as part of Assignment #01 for the Programming for AI.*